-The Lancashire Road Safety Partnership is the coordinating body for Lancashire, Blackburn and Blackpool which aims to reduce road casualties through the management of speed, speed enforcement, driver education and training and through developing collaborative approaches to education, awareness, engagement and other measures.
+The Lancashire Road Safety Partnership is the coordinating body for Lancashire, Blackburn with Darwen and Blackpool which aims to reduce road casualties through the management of speed, speed enforcement, driver education and training and through developing collaborative approaches to education, awareness, engagement and other measures.

 All the partners are committed to working together to reduce casualties on Lancashire’s roads and make people feel safe by: